 Do you know the piece called Lascia ch’io pianga by Handle?
-It seems like it is a very famous aria (song), and I might have heard it somewhere in the past, but it was only several days ago I actually looked into this piece.
+It is a very famous aria (song), and I might have heard it somewhere in the past, but it was only several days ago I actually looked into this piece more closely.
 Let me talk about it today.

 George Frederich Handel (1685-1759) was a German-British composer in the late Baroque period.
 He was born in the same year as Johann Sebastian Bach and Domenico Scarlatti.
 He is known for his operas, oratorios as well as other instrumental music.

 He was trained in Halle in Germany and worked in Hamburg (in Germany) and Italy.
 After that he went to London (England) in 1712.
 He was very successful there and naturalized to England in 1727.